 Both the X-A3 and the X-T2 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X-T2 replaced the earlier Fujifilm X-T1, while the X-A3 followed on from the Fujifilm X-A2.

 So how do things add up?
-Is there a clear favorite between the Fujifilm X-A3 and the Fujifilm X-A3?
+Which of the two cameras – the Fujifilm X-A3 or the Fujifilm X-T2 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.